‘A tough negotiator, who is excellent with lay clients with an impeccable court manner’

 Emma is continually instructed by health and social care bodies and private individuals in relation to a wide range of public issues including:

-• Duties and powers towards children and adults regarding accommodation and community care services
+- Duties and powers towards children and adults regarding accommodation and community care services

-• Duties of a local authority to a child under the Children Act 1989/ Adoption Act 2002/ Social Services & Well-being (Wales) Act 2014
+- Duties of a local authority to a child under the Children Act 1989/ Adoption Act 2002/ Social Services & Well-being (Wales) Act 2014

-• The closure of residential care homes
+- The closure of residential care homes

-• Charging issues including the successful recovery of care home fees in the High Court
+- Charging issues including the successful recovery of care home fees in the High Court

-• Local authority funding issues and direct payments
+- Local authority funding issues and direct payments

-• Ordinary residence disputes including cross border issues between England and Wales and England and Scotland and in applications for determinations and reviews by the Secretary of State
+- Ordinary residence disputes including cross border issues between England and Wales and England and Scotland and in applications for determinations and reviews by the Secretary of State

-• Disputes between social services authorities and health authorities regarding (inter alia) funding issues
+- Disputes between social services authorities and health authorities regarding (inter alia) funding issues

-• The formulation of local authority policy and eligibility criteria
+- The formulation of local authority policy and eligibility criteria

-• The duties of ICB’s regarding PHB’s
+- The duties of ICB’s regarding PHB’s

-In addition to the Administrative and Civil Courts, Emma is experienced in seeking relief pursuant to the Inherent Jurisdiction of the High Court, for and on behalf of vulnerable, yet capacitous children and adults.
+In addition to the Administrative and Civil Courts, Emma is experienced in seeking relief pursuant to the Inherent Jurisdiction of the High Court, for and on behalf of vulnerable yet capacitous children and adults.

 Mental Health

-Emma advises public bodies and patients detained pursuant to s.2 and s.3 of the Mental Health Act 1983; including claims for damages, and is instructed in nearest relative displacement applications and in appeals to the Upper Tribunal (Administrative Chamber).
+Emma advises public bodies and patients detained pursuant to section 2 and 3 MHA 1983 or via a CTO, including claims for damages, and is instructed in nearest relative displacement applications and in appeals to the Upper Tribunal (Administrative Chamber).

 Other

-Emma regularly advises public authorities on issues of data protection and access to information in the above areas of law and is experienced in drafting policies in complex matters for Local Authorities and Charities and advising with regards to the legality or otherwise of policies currently in place.
+Emma regularly advises public authorities on issues of data protection and access to information in the above areas of law and is experienced in drafting policies in complex matters for Local Authorities and Charities and advising with regards to the legality of policies currently in place.

 CASES AND WORK OF NOTE